lbryio/lbry-sdk/README.md

 ## Running from source

-Installing from source is also relatively painless, full instructions are in [INSTALL.md](INSTALL.md)
+Installing from source is also relatively painless.
+Full instructions are in [INSTALL.md](INSTALL.md)

 ## Contributing